awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

        --filters Name=duration,Values=31536000 Name=scope,Values=Region
    ```

-   To find Reserved Instances on the Reserved Instance Marketplace only, use the `marketplace` filter and do not specify a duration in the request, as the term may be shorter than a 1– or 3\-year term\.
+   To find Reserved Instances on the Reserved Instance Marketplace only, use the `marketplace` filter and do not specify a duration in the request, as the term might be shorter than a 1– or 3\-year term\.

    ```
    aws ec2 describe-reserved-instances-offerings \